 Tolentino, then about to graduate Fine Arts at UP School of Fine Arts in 1915 excelling in sculpture & painting, never seemed to mind that he never earned from the artwork that soon became a popular display in Filipino homes in the early 20th century.
 In 1919 he went to the U.S.

-There Tolentino worked as a waiter until he garnered scholarship at École des Beaux-Arts in France.
+There Tolentino worked as a waiter until he garnered a scholarship at École des Beaux-Arts in France.
 He further studied in Regge Istituto Superiore di Belle Arti di Roma, in Italy, graduating with the highest honors in 1923.
 He went back to the Philippines and opened his own studio in 1926.

 Making his own mark in sculpting, he was invited to become a faculty of the UP School of Fine Arts (now CFA), which he accepted.
 In 1930, he joined the national contest for the Bonifacio Monument design in Caloocan with 13 competitors, which he won.

-In 1935, UP President Rafael Palma commissioned Tolentino to sculpt the Oblation, symbol of the University of the Philippines, to depict the 2nd stanza of Rizal’s “Mi Ultimo Adios.”
+In 1935, UP President Rafael Palma commissioned Tolentino to sculpt the Oblation, a symbol of the University of the Philippines, to depict the 2nd stanza of Rizal’s “Mi Ultimo Adios.”
 The nude figure, Tolentino said, gestures “the act of offering himself” to encapsulate Rizal’s lines.

 In the same year, the UP Alumni Association commissioned him to design a monument that would highlight the aggregate efforts of the People to establish the Commonwealth leading to independence.
 It was approved by Quezon administration but was overtaken by World War II.